sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-entities/entities.md

 | annotations |     |
 -------------|------
 description  | Non-identifying metadata to include with observation data in events that you can access with [event filters][6].
 You can use annotations to add data that's meaningful to people or external tools that interact with Sensu.<br><br>In contrast to labels, you cannot use annotations in [API response filtering][14], [sensuctl response filtering][15], or [web UI views][30].{{% notice note %}}
 **NOTE**: For annotations defined in agent.yml or backend.yml, the keys are automatically modified to use all lower-case letters.
-For example, if you define the annotation `webhookURL: "https://my-webhook.com"` in agent.yml or backend.yml, it will be listed as `webhookurl: "https://my-webhook.com"` in entity definitions.
-Key cases are **not** modified for annotations you define with a command line flag or an environment variable.
+For example, if you define the annotation `webhookURL: "https://my-webhook.com"` in agent.yml or backend.yml, it will be listed as `webhookurl: "https://my-webhook.com"` in entity definitions.<br><br>Key cases are **not** modified for annotations you define with a command line flag or an environment variable.
 {{% /notice %}}
 required     | false
 type         | Map of key-value pairs.
 Keys and values can be any valid UTF-8 string.